camilafarias112/Career_portfolio/CV_rmarkdown/README.md

-# CV_rmarkdown
+# Awesome CV rmarkdown
-An R markdown template for making a great looking CV
+An R markdown template for making a great looking CV.